arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 03/12/2026 16:00 (UTC)`.
+The last change was detected on `Friday 03/13/2026 13:00 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code